-Торіс General Theme of Community Feedback Mitigation Activities of people who live and gather in the area The community has concerns regarding waterway and park access during construction for residents and people experiencing homelessness along the upper reach.
-They also expressed concerns about possible contamination of shorelines and parks.
-The community is concerned that construction may impact community festivals and gatherings.
-Most construction activities are happening on the waterway, and private, controlled properties will be used for staging.
-No major impacts are anticipated.
-Marinas and liveaboards The community has concerns regarding how construction will impact liveaboards in the marinas with respect to noise, light and wake created by vessels.
-The community is concerned that construction activities may overlap with planned dredging at local marinas.
-The project team will notify affected marinas and liveaboards in advance of nighttime work that may impact liveaboards.
-Contractors must comply with local regulations regarding navigation and LDW vessel speed limits.
-Contractors will communicate their planned work locations and schedule so that overlapping work, if identified, can be coordinated in advance.
-Impacts to fishers The community has concerns regarding accessibility of fishing sites during cleanup and the safety of consuming fish from the LDW during cleanup activities.
-The community is concerned that cleanup activities will disrupt tribal fishing.
-EPA's Institutional Control Program provides guidance to the fishing community about the potential risks associated with consuming resident fish and shellfish from the LDW.
+Торіс General Theme of Community Feedback Mitigation (to be Further Detailed in CIMP) Impacts to fishers The community has concerns regarding accessibility of fishing sites during cleanup and the safety of consuming fish from the LDW during cleanup activities.
+The community is concerned that cleanup activities will disrupt Tribal fishing.
+EPA's Institutional Control Program for LDW Seafood Consumption provides guidance to people who fish in the area about the potential risks associated with consuming resident fish and shellfish from the LDW.
 This remains in place during construction.
-The upper reach construction window is set up to prevent impacts to migratory salmon.
-The project team is coordinating directly with the Muckleshoot Tribe regarding tribal fishing.
-Recreational Access Park access and watercraft recreation The community has concerns regarding access being restricted at nearby parks, points of public access, and at boat ramps and launches.
-Upland access to parks will not be restricted because construction will not occur at public access points.
-The contractor is required to develop a Vessel Management Plan as part of the remedial action workplan, which describes how the contractor will provide safe passage of vessels during construction activities.
+The upper reach construction window is established to prevent impacts to migratory salmon.
+The project team is coordinating directly with the Muckleshoot and Suquamish Tribes regarding Tribal fishing.
+Recreational Access Park access and watercraft recreation The community has concerns regarding access being restricted at nearby parks, points of public access, and boat ramps and launches.
+Community members request access to alternative greenspaces if shorelines are inaccessible.
+Upland access to parks and public shorelines will not be restricted because construction will not occur at public access points.
+The contractor is required to develop a Vessel Management Plan as part of the Remedial Action Work Plan, which describes how the contractor will provide safe passage of vessels during construction activities.
+Construction operations are not stopped for recreational users.
+However, a safety buffer zone will be established around in-water construction equipment to create a safe distance for recreational users.
+The contractor is required to develop a Vessel Management Plan as part of the Remedial Action Work Plan, which describes how the contractor will provide safe passage of vessels during construction activities.
+The contractor is required to continuously monitor work areas for the presence of other waterway users and will warn waterway users (e.g., commercial and recreational users) of work activities occurring.
+The contractor is required to modify operations if necessary to protect the safety of other waterway users.
 There may be short periods of time when construction is occurring adjacent to a waterway access point.
 During these times, recreational craft may not be able to pass safely, so access will be restricted.
-Educational signage may be used at parks or public access points.
-Economy and Jobs Living wage jobs The community wants the cleanup to generate local green jobs and ensure worker safety while minimizing disruptions to maritime and industrial activities in the area. • The EPA and the project team are collaborating on community outreach for participation in job training and local hiring programs related to the cleanup.
+Educational signage will be used at parks or public access points.
+Economy and Jobs Living wage jobs The community wants the cleanup to generate local green jobs and ensure worker safety while minimizing disruptions to maritime and industrial activities in the area.
+EPA and the project team are working together on community outreach for participation in job training and local hiring programs related to the cleanup.
 The project team will coordinate with affected businesses throughout design and construction to reduce construction impacts on businesses.
+Workers doing construction or oversight must follow a site-specific health and safety plan.